Below is a complete tutorial on how to install peel and stick tiles on a bathroom wall.

 Tips to keep in Mind While Installing Peel and Stick Wall Tiles

 - These tiles are not going to fit 100% perfectly, but I will say for the most part they did fit pretty snug!

 - Every tile is not the exact same - that isn't just peel and stick tiles, that is how all tiles are.
 You just don't usually notice it because you have grout to help hide it.

-TADA!
-Here it is all finished up.
-We did end up running a small corner molding around the ceiling to help hide the cracks.
+We did end up running a small corner molding around the ceiling to help hide the small gaps.
 We also ran a small white corner mold down the corners too.
 It made everything look clean and crisp.

 Join the newsletter